CoolOppo/pronouncer/README.md

 # Pronouncer

-A Rust-based text-to-speech synthesizer that uses the CMU phonetic dictionary and pre-recorded phonemes to generate speech.
+A Rust-based text-to-speech synthesizer that uses the CMU phonetic dictionary and pre-recorded phonemes to generate natural-sounding speech.

 ## Features

 - Text-to-speech synthesis using CMU phonetic dictionary
-- High-quality pre-recorded phonemes
+- High-quality pre-recorded phonemes for natural sound
-- Smooth audio transitions using crossfading
+- Smooth audio transitions using advanced crossfading
 - Support for both word and character-by-character pronunciation
-- Outputs standard WAV audio files
+- Outputs standard WAV audio files (44.1kHz, 16-bit)
+- Static compilation of audio data for standalone binaries

 ## Installation